wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **M:**&ensp;Not knowing the means is admittedly as bad as not having the power!
-But let us drop the subject for the moment; after all, it is not important why we feel helpless, as long as we see clearly that for the time beïng we are helpless.
+But let us drop the subject for the moment; after all, it is not important why we feel helpless, as long as we see clearly that for the time being we are helpless.

 I am now seventy-four years old.
 And yet I feel that I am an infant.
 I feel clearly that, in spite of all the changes, I am a child.
 My *guru* told me, “That child, which is you even now, is your real self” (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>)”.
-Go back to that state of pure beïng where the ‘I am’ is still in its purity, before it became contaminated with ‘this I am’ or ‘that I am’.
+Go back to that state of pure being where the ‘I am’ is still in its purity, before it became contaminated with ‘this I am’ or ‘that I am’.
 Your burden is of false self-identifications — abandon them all.
 My *guru* told me, “Trust me.
 I tell you: You are divine.
 Take it as the absolute truth.
 Your joy is